psakkaris/qudotc/README.md

 # The QuDotVM Compiler qudotc

-The qudotc project is a compiler for the qudotvm bytecode virtual machine instruction set.
+The qudotc project is a compiler for the qudot bytecode virtual machine instruction set architecture (ISA).

-The qudot instruction set is a domain specific language developed for the classical simulation of quantum circuits.
+The qudot ISA is developed for the classical simulation of quantum circuits.
 See below for example circuits built using the qudot intermediate language representation.
-A valid qudot file is compiled into a `.qudotc` binary to be executed on a qudot virtual machine.
+A valid qudot assembly file is compiled into a `.qudotc` binary to be executed on a qudot virtual machine.
 The binary file follows the following specification

 We use the following definitions for clarity